urboy-code/bookstore-api/README.md

 ## 🚀 API Endpoints

+This API provides full CRUD functionality for managing books
 | Method | Endpoint      | Description           |
 |--------|---------------|-----------------------|
 | `POST` | `/books`      | Create a new book     |